Best list

 |---|---|---|---|

-| Claude | #1 • general-ai-assistant | Claude ranks first because writing quality and careful synthesis remain the clearest reasons to buy it even when broader workflow value is considered. | Team pricing scales quickly once a subset of users needs Premium seats for heavier Claude Code usage. |
+| Claude | #1 • general-ai-assistant | Claude ranks first because writing quality and careful synthesis remain the clearest reasons to buy it even when adjacent workflow value is considered. | Team pricing scales quickly once a subset of users needs Premium seats for heavier Claude Code usage. |

-| ChatGPT | #2 • general-ai-assistant | ChatGPT comes second because it pairs strong drafting with broader research, planning, and shared-workspace utility. | Coding is better than general assistants used to be, but still not as IDE-native as Cursor. |
+| ChatGPT | #2 • general-ai-assistant | ChatGPT comes second because it pairs strong drafting with research, planning, and shared-workspace utility around the writing process. | Coding is better than general assistants used to be, but still not as IDE-native as Cursor. |

 | Notion AI | #3 • workspace-ai-assistant | Notion AI ranks third because its writing value is strongest when drafting, editing, and publishing all happen in the same workspace. | It is weaker than ChatGPT or Claude as a standalone general assistant outside the Notion workspace. |